PalisadoesFoundation/talawa-admin/ISSUE_GUIDELINES.md

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-In order to give everyone a chance to submit a issues reports and contribute to the Talawa project, we have put restrictions in place.
-This section outlines the guidelines that should be imposed upon issue reports in the Talawa project.
+To maintain quality and organization, we have established guidelines for submitting issue reports to the Talawa project.
+This document outlines these guidelines to help you contribute effectively.

 ---